sparemind/JavaSimpleGrid/README.md

 # Java Simple Grid #

-This single-file project provides the means for the creation, management, and display of a simple 2D graphical grid using Java's built in standard library.
+This one file project provides the means for the creation, management, and display of a simple 2D graphical grid using Java's built in standard library.

 ## Overview ##
 Creating a SimpleGrid will make a new window containing a grid with the specified settings.
 Each cell in the grid holds a numerical value, initially 0.
-The color of each cell is dependent on what the value of the cell is.
+The color and text of of each cell is dependent on what the value of the cell is.
+More grid layers can be added on top of the default one.

 Features include:

 * Creating grids with different dimensions and cell sizes
-* Mapping integer values to colors
+* Mapping integer values to colors, text, and text color
 * Multiple grid layers
 * Changing gridline thickness and color
 * Getting mouse input in terms of grid coordinates and button presses